belster1325/libft/README.md

 # ENGLISH Version :uk: :
-# FRENCH Version :
+# FRENCH Version :fr: :
-# ARABIC Version :
+# ARABIC Version :sa: :
 # 0. Summary :
 The aim of this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects.